PhD thesis submission

-The Wageningen University & Research Library supports you in disseminating your PhD thesis.
-Your thesis will be archived and disseminated through Wageningen University & Research PhD theses.
-The Library also ensures that your PhD thesis is distributed to a range of search engines and that it is available through Narcis.
+WUR Library supports you in disseminating your PhD thesis.
+Your thesis will be archived in the WUR PhD theses database.
+The Library also ensures that your PhD thesis is distributed to a range of search engines and that it is available in Narcis.

 When submitting your thesis, you need to do the following three things: